The Tapping Evidence Base

 Effect of emotional freedom techniques in mitigating pain catastrophizing following total knee arthroplasty

 In plain English.
-Sixty-four knee replacement patients were divided (not randomly, but by admission order) into a group getting standard care plus a 4-week combined offline/online EFT program, or standard care alone.
-The EFT group showed significantly less pain catastrophizing (excessive negative thinking about pain) and less pain sensitivity up to 6 months later.
-Because patients were assigned by admission sequence rather than randomization, unmeasured differences between the groups could partly explain the results.
+Sixty-four knee replacement patients were divided (not randomly, but by admission order) into a group getting standard care plus a 4-week EFT program, or standard care alone.
+Within the EFT group, pain catastrophizing and pain sensitivity fell significantly from baseline through 6 months; the paper reports these as within-group changes rather than a direct statistical comparison against the control group.
+Because patients were assigned by admission sequence rather than randomization, unmeasured differences between the groups could also play a role.

 What they found